tangowithcode/tango_with_django_2/manuscript/chapter11-redux.md

 	{% endblock %}

 ### Try out the Registration Process
-With the basic forms created, we can now attempt to register using the `django-registration-redux` package.
+With the basic forms created, we can now attempt to register a new user account using the `django-registration-redux` package.
 First, we will need to migrate our database using the `$ python manage.py migrate` command, followed by `$ python manage.py makemigrations`.
 After these steps, visit the registration page at <http://127.0.0.1:8000/accounts/register/>.

 {id="fig-ch11-redux-registration"}
 ![A screenshot of the updated registration page using `django-registration-redux`.](images/ch11-redux-registration.png)

 As seen in the [figure above](#fig-ch11-redux-registration), note how the registration form contains two fields for the new user's password.
 This is standard in pretty much every website nowadays and provides a means for validating the password entered by the user.
 Try registering, but enter different passwords.

-Notice how the `registration` app is handling all of the logic for you, and also redirects you to Rango's homepage on a successful registration, as per the `LOGIN_REDIRECT_URL` setting specified in your project's `settings.py` module.
+Notice how the `registration` app is handling all of the logic for you.
+The app is also able to redirect you to Rango's homepage on a successful registration, as it is intructed to by the `LOGIN_REDIRECT_URL` setting specified in your project's `settings.py` module.

 ### Refactoring your Existing Project
 Now that you are happy with the `registration` code, we will need to update our existing `rango` codebase to point to the new `django-registration-redux` URLs.